 Non-binary

-The non-binary identity is an umbrella in and of itself, as it contains a range of identities that fall in-between or outside of the binary.
-Some people who identify as non-binary or one of its subcategories identify as transgender, some don’t: both are completely fine!
-The iterations within the non-binary gender expression are close to endless, since being non-binary can be different from person to person.
-It’s also completely possible to identify as more than one of the terms shown in the image.
-For example, you can be trans, non-binary, pangender and genderfluid all at the same time.
-Click here if you want to read more about what Non-Binary means.
+The non-binary identity is often described as an umbrella term, as it includes a range of identities that fall in between or outside of the binary categories of man and woman.
+Some people who identify as non-binary or one of its subcategories also identify as transgender, while others do not.
+Both interpretations are commonly reported.
+The range of non-binary gender identities varies widely, as experiences of gender can differ from person to person.
+It is also possible for someone to identify with more than one of the terms shown in the image.
+For example, a person may identify as trans, non-binary, pangender, and genderfluid at the same time.

 Non-binary